 In Foster’s world, some MSV drivers would purposely run older, smaller cars off of the roads simply because they could get away with it.

 In our real-life 21st Century, cars have indeed become much safer, and in fact they are somewhat less likely to be in an accident because of safety improvements beyond just adding bulk to a vehicle.
 There has been one deleterious side effect, however: people drive faster and more dangerously so that the more vulnerable road users — pedestrians and bicyclists, for example — are now dying at a higher rate while overall road deaths have dropped.
-I hear more often that “the laws of physics” mandates that I keep my bike off of the road, and that if I’m hit and killed it’s my own fault.
+We’ve all heard that “the laws of physics” mandate that we keep our bikes off of the road, and that if we’re hit and killed it’s our own fault.

 I’m amazed at Foster’s anticipation of the psychology of “mass rules” 35 years ago, but these things ought not so to be.
 ABS, traction control, stability control, rollover protection, adaptive cruise control, airbags, crumple zones and all the other advanced safety features of modern automobiles are great to have, but often these things only enable motorists to behave even more like boneheads when they’re behind the wheel.
 And of course, when I say “bonehead” I include myself in that category, because better control almost naturally leads to faster driving.

 Cycling still has about the same relative risk of serious injury or death as driving, but the risk seems to be trending upward for some areas.
 A real solution is to increase the number of bicyclists so that all road users expect to see us on the road and adjust their driving accordingly.
 I’m not convinced that tougher or new laws (such as the fad for 3-foot passing laws) is entirely the answer, though enforcement of existing laws would be a tremendous help.
 I’m also a fan of road diets and traffic calming, though these measures are generally appropriate for slow traffic areas such as residential neighborhoods.